jmankoff/freebody/README.md

 ```asymptote
 Body3d point3 = draw3PointAngle(origin, 45,0, "point3", magnitude=2);
 ```
-### Assumptions

-Freebody currently supports the creation of freebody diagrams that are designed to show forces between an origin object and points around the origin.
-It has some built in assumptions that will need to be expanded upon

-1. That the origin object is at (0,0,0)
-2. That vectors always go from the source object to the new point (not the other direction)

-These are loose assumptions in the sense that there are a bunch of helper functions that do not make these assumptions that could be used directly.

 ## 2d Freebody Support
-### Basic Usage
 The user first decides on the scale of the axis and the name of the origin object

 ```asmyptote